manuelsh/manuelsh.github.io/_posts/2025-07-03-understanding-LLM-from-context-window-pov.md

 The keyboard of phone devices have had language models for over 10 years.
 </div>

-Language models do exactly that: from a limited vocabulary —usually tens of thousands of the most common words— they choose the most likely next word given the previous context.
+Language models do exactly that: from a limited vocabulary (usually tens of thousands of the most common words) they choose the most likely next word given the previous context.
 They accomplish this based on the vast amounts of data they were trained on.

 Something fascinating happens when you scale up these models.
 By increasing both the number of parameters and the training data, the model suddenly becomes dramatically more powerful.
-Think of a parameter as a neural connection between two neurons —current largest models reach into the trillions of parameters (e.g., [Llama 4 Behemoth](https://ai.meta.com/blog/llama-4-multimodal-intelligence/)).
+Think of a parameter as a neural connection between two neurons, current largest models reach into the trillions of parameters (e.g., [Llama 4 Behemoth](https://ai.meta.com/blog/llama-4-multimodal-intelligence/)).

 This performance change occurs almost like a phase transition: suddenly, when the model reaches a certain size and training duration (with sufficient data), it acquires entirely new abilities.
 This phenomenon was thoroughly documented in the paper [Emergent Abilities of Large Language Models](https://arxiv.org/abs/2206.07682?utm_source=chatgpt.com), and the scaling laws are also summarized in [Opening the LLM pipeline](https://manuelsh.github.io/blog/2025/NIPS-building-llm-workshop/).